Evolution of butterflies: Phylogeny

 The butterflies form the clade Rhopalocera, which is composed of three superfamilies: Hedyloidea (the moth butterfly family Hedylidae), the Hesperioidea (the skipper family Hesperiidae), and the Papilionoidea (the true butterfly families Papilionidae, Pieridae, Nymphalidae, Lycaenidae, and Riodinidae).
 All of these families are monophyletic.
 The Hedyloidea is the sister group to the other two superfamilies.
 Within the Papilionoidea, Papilionidae is the sister group to the other families, and Pieridae is the sister group to (Nymphalidae+(Lycaenidae+Riodinidae)).
 Phylogenetic hypotheses within the Nymphalidae are still under discussion.
 Current research is concentrated on subfamilial and tribal relationships, especially in the Nymphalidae.

 Lines of evidence

-The modern study of butterflies' higher classification began with Ehrlich's phenetic use of hundreds of previously overlooked morphological characters in tabular form, across families and major groups (Ehrlich, 1958).
+The modern study of butterflies' higher classification began with Ehrlich's phenetic use of hundreds of previously overlooked morphological characters in tabular form, across families and major groups.
 Scoble (1995) and others continued the search for new characters, but with their application to cladism.
 Larval characters are now commonly integrated with those from adult butterflies.
 The addition of molecular data has allowed researchers to resolve clades in many lineages.

 Evidence is gleaned from paleontology where some 50 butterfly fossils have been identified, from morphology and the study of homologies, from molecular genetics and comparative biochemistry, from comparative ethology, and from present-day geographical distributions and ecology.